gaowanliang/DownloadBot/README.md

 When you fill in the above language tag in `config.json`, the program will automatically download the language pack

 #### About user-id
-If you don't know your `user-id`, you can leave this field blank and enter `/myid` after running the robot, and the robot will return your `user-id`
+If you don't know your `user-id`, you can leave this field blank and enter `/myid` after running the Bot, and the Bot will return your `user-id`